intel-analytics/ipex-llm/python/llm/example/CPU/GGUF-Models/llama2/README.md

-# Llama2
+# Loading GGUF models
-In this directory, you will find examples on how you could load gguf Llama2 model and convert it to bigdl-llm model.
-For illustration purposes, we utilize the [llama-2-7b-chat.Q4_0.gguf](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/tree/main) and [llama-2-7b-chat.Q4_1.gguf](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/tree/main) as reference Llama2 gguf models.
+In this directory, you will find examples on how to load GGUF model into `bigdl-llm`.
+For illustration purposes, we utilize the [llama-2-7b-chat.Q4_0.gguf](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/tree/main) and [llama-2-7b-chat.Q4_1.gguf](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/tree/main) as reference LLaMA2 GGUF models.
+>Note: Only LLaMA2 family models are currently supported

 ## Requirements
 To run these examples with BigDL-LLM, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.

 ## Example: Load gguf model using `from_gguf()` API
-In the example [generate.py](./generate.py), we show a basic use case to load a gguf Llama2 model and convert it to a bigdl-llm model using `from_gguf()` API, with BigDL-LLM optimizations.
+In the example [generate.py](./generate.py), we show a basic use case to load a GGUF LLaMA2 model into `bigdl-llm` using `from_gguf()` API, with BigDL-LLM optimizations.

 ### 1. Install
 We suggest using conda to manage the Python environment.
 For more information about conda installation, please refer to [here](https://docs.conda.io/en/latest/miniconda.html#).